Reliable Quantum Communications based on Asymmetry in Distillation and Coding

 We performed extensive numerical investigations for several initial quantum states and, based on the results, we conjecture that the proposed approach is the optimal scheduling.
-A formal proof of optimality, which seems non-trivial, is left for future works.
+A formal proof of optimality, which seems non-trivial, is left as a future work.

 Similarly to single link quantum communication protocols, we can adopt \ac{QEC} to construct a hybrid scheme capable of reliably transmitting the quantum information.
 From \eqref{eq:SwappingProbEvol} we observe that for small error probability (i.e., $\rho_i \ll 1$) and non-trivial unbalance in the particular error probabilities, we have that $B_{i+1} \approx 2 B_{i}$, $C_{i+1} \approx 2 C_{i}$, and $D_{i+1} \approx 2 D_{i}$.
 Then, we can state that entanglement swapping preserves the asymmetries of the equivalent quantum channel.
-As a consequence, for practical consideration, the asymmetry $\mathcal{A}_{\mathrm{eq}, i}$ is given by the initial state and the number of purification steps.
+As a consequence, for practical consideration, the asymmetry $\mathcal{A}_{\mathrm{eq}, i}$ is given by the initial state and the number of distillation steps.
 For this reason, the entanglement swapping protocol affects the \ac{QEC} code design only by deteriorating the error parameter $\rho_i$.